dashingsoft/pyarmor/docs/project.rst

 * cross_protection

-    How to proect dynamic library in obfuscated scripts:
+    How to protect dynamic library in obfuscated scripts:

         - 0